olivierphi/CommonJSForPHP/README.md

 while ```$resourcePath``` is the part of the required Module path after the "!".
 The resource path is resolved in the same way than Modules : they can be relative to the Module which triggers the plugin or absolute.

+Note that unlike ```$require```-ed Modules, which are triggered only once, plugins are triggered each time they are requested.

 ```php
 // A YAML sample plugin